 7. Visual, collaborative, and secure

-How Birdeye GenAI helps you turn marketing signals into strategy
+How Birdeye GenAI helps you turn marketing signals into an enterprise analytics strategy

 Too many enterprise teams mistake access for insight.
 Just because the data is available doesn’t mean it’s usable.
 Without a way to connect performance signals across locations, channels, and tools, what you end up with isn’t clarity — it’s a backlog of unanswered questions.